manikantaraavi/GDrive-Bulk-File-Downloader/Readme.md

 # GDrive-Bulk-File-Downloader 📁 🔗

 This script, designed for use within Google Colab, downloads files from a specified Google Drive folder and organizes them into zip archives on your Google Drive.
+This is particularly useful for backing up large amounts of data, like videos, from Google Drive to your local machine or another cloud storage service.

 ## Features ✨

-* Downloads all files (with focus on video) from a given Google Drive folder. 📥
+* **Bulk Download:** Downloads all files from a given Google Drive folder, with a focus on video files. 📥
-* Automatically splits downloads into multiple zip archives to manage large file sizes. 📦
+* **Zip Archiving:** Automatically splits downloads into multiple zip archives, making it easier to manage large file sizes. 📦
-* Provides progress updates during the download and zipping process. 🔄
+* **Progress Updates:** Provides real-time progress updates during the download and zipping process, keeping you informed about the status. 🔄
-* Stores the downloaded zip archives in a specified folder on your Google Drive. 💾
+* **Organized Storage:** Stores the downloaded zip archives in a specified folder on your Google Drive, allowing for easy organization. 💾

 ## How to Use 🚀

-1. **Replace Placeholders:**
-    * In the code, you'll need to replace `folder_id` with the actual ID of your Google Drive folder containing the files.
+1. **Set up Google Cloud Project and Credentials:**
+   - To make this code work, you'll need a `credentials.json` file.
+If you don't know how to create one, just search on Google for instructions.
+You'll need to upload this file into the current Colab directory for the script to access it.
+   - **Set the `GOOGLE_APPLICATION_CREDENTIALS` Environment Variable:** After uploading the JSON key file, you need to tell your Colab environment where to find it.
+This is done by setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of your credentials file.
+Use the following code snippet, replacing `/path/to/your/credentials.json` with the actual path to your uploaded JSON file:
+   - **Important:** This environment variable is only set for the current Colab session.
+If you restart your runtime, you'll need to set it again.

+2. **Replace Placeholders in the Code:**

+   - **`folder_id`:** Replace `'1xHOwL-cn_yjSVOZolt69VDCpYSlcszIn'` with the actual ID of the Google Drive folder you want to download files from.
+You can find the folder ID in the URL of the folder when you open it in your browser (it's the long string of characters after `/folders/`).
-    * You should also modify `zip_destination_base_path` to specify the desired location on your Google Drive where the zip archives will be saved.
+   - **`zip_destination_base_path`:** Change `"/gdrive/MyDrive/Downloaded_Videos"` to the desired location on your Google Drive where you want the downloaded zip archives to be saved.
+Make sure the folder exists.
+   - **`/path/to/your/credentials.json`:** Double-check that this path in your code matches the actual path to your uploaded credentials JSON file.

-2. **Run the Code:** Execute the script in your Google Colab environment. ▶️
+3. **Run the Code:** Execute the script in your Google Colab environment by clicking the "Play" button on the code cell. ▶️

-3. **Authenticate:** You'll be prompted to authenticate your Google account to access Google Drive. 🔑
+4. **Authenticate (if prompted):** If you haven't already authenticated using the JSON key file, you might be prompted to authenticate with your Google account.
+This usually happens if there's an issue with the credentials file or if you're using a different authentication method. 🔑

-4. **Download and Zip:** The script will download the files and automatically create zip archives. 📥 📦
+5. **Download and Zip:** The script will start downloading files from the specified folder and automatically create zip archives.
+You'll see progress updates in the output, indicating the download status and speed. 📥 📦

 ## Data to Replace 📝

-*  `folder_id`:  Replace `'1xHOwL-cn_yjSVOZolt69VDCpYSlcszIn'` with the ID of your Google Drive folder.
+*  **`folder_id`:**  Replace `'1xHOwL-cn_yjSVOZolt69VDCpYSlcszIn'` with the ID of your Google Drive folder.
 You can find the folder ID in the URL of the folder when you open it in your browser.
-*  `zip_destination_base_path`:  Change `"/gdrive/MyDrive/Downloaded_Videos"` to your preferred location on Google Drive for saving the zip files.
+*  **`zip_destination_base_path`:**  Change `"/gdrive/MyDrive/Downloaded_Videos"` to your preferred location on Google Drive for saving the zip files.
+*  `/path/to/your/credentials.json`: Replace with the path to your downloaded JSON credentials file.

 ## Summary for Non-Coders 👶

 Imagine you have a folder in your Google Drive full of files (primarily videos).
 This script, running in Google Colab, acts like a helpful robot:

-1. It connects to your Google Drive. 🔗
+1. It connects to your Google Drive using special "credentials" (like a key). 🔑
 2. It finds all the files in your specified folder. 🔎
 3. It downloads them one by one. 📥
 4. It neatly packs groups of files into zip files, like putting clothes into suitcases. 🧳
-5. It saves these zip files back to your Google Drive in a location you choose. 💾
+5. It saves these zip files back to your Google Drive

-This way, you can easily download and organize many files from your Google Drive.

-## Disclaimer ⚠️

-This code is provided as-is and without warranty.
-Use it at your own risk.
-Please ensure you have the necessary permissions to access and download the files in the specified Google Drive folder.

-## Potential Improvements 📈

-* Add error handling for network issues or invalid folder IDs. ❌
-* Allow users to customize the number of files per zip archive through an input. 🔢
-* Implement a mechanism to resume interrupted downloads. ⏯️